ACT, Inc. has been selected as the college admissions exam vendor for 2020-2021, and can be renewed for an additional two years.

-The ACT Senior Retake option and the junior spring administration are online-based examinations.
-Paper testing will only be available for accommodations that have no online equivalent, including Non-College Reportable (NCR) accommodations.
+Senate Bill 59 (2022) Amends KRS 158.6453 to delete the tenth-grade college admissions examination.
+Therefore, only Grade 11 students will take a college admissions exam in the spring of 2024.
+The ACT junior spring administration is an online-based examination.
+Paper testing will only be available for accommodations with no online equivalent, including Non-College Reportable (NCR) accommodations.

 KDE's primary use of the college admissions exam is to measure students' level of readiness for college in core academic content areas.
 Meeting benchmarks on the ACT is one-way students may demonstrate academic readiness in the Postsecondary Readiness indicator of the state's accountability system for schools.